JMPerez/spotify-search/README.md

 your html page.

 Then, you can start using the `spotify-search` element as any other HTML element in your page.

+Input parameters, through attributes:

+- `query` (required): The search query's keywords
-Set the `query` property to a certain search query and `type` to the type of entity you want to fetch (`track` is set as the default type).
+- `type` (optional, default: 'tracks'): The type of entity you want to fetch.
+- `limit` (optional): The maximum number of objects to return.
+Check the default value on the [Spotify Web API documentation page](https://developer.spotify.com/web-api/search-item/).
+- `offset` (optional, defaults to 0): The index of the first object to return.

 The search results are available in an exposed `results` property:

 ```html
 <html>